cdelorme/system-setup/linux/debian/wheezy/template/documentation.md

 **Enable Pulse Audio:**

-Modify the file at `/etc/default/pulseaudio` to contain:
+You may have to modify pulse audio to prevent warning messages, to do so modify the line in `/etc/default/pulseaudio`:

     PULSEAUDIO_SYSTEM_START=1

-_This will fix warning messages about multi-user support._

-**(Optional) Add JPN Locale Support:**
+**Add JPN Locale Support:**

-I have several files with japanese characters so I add the locale to support the file names.
+To support japanese characters in the file system I add the locale:

-    aptitude install -y fonts-takao
     echo "ja_JP.UTF-8 UTF-8" >> /etc/locale.gen
     locale-gen